What can you do in Cesenatico?

 What can one do in Cesenatico?

 The name Cesenatico awakens the longing for vacation in me.
 Vacation, which in this case means lounging on the beach.
-Just do nothing, sleep in, soak up the sun, Cocktails slurp and from time to time seek cooling in the sea.
-At least in my imagination!
-However, when I hear the name of this town on the Adriatic coast, I also think of thousands of parasols and sun loungers Sandy beach, where holiday guests can relax from the hustle and bustle of everyday life.
+Just do nothing, sleep in, soak up the sun, Cocktails sip and occasionally look to cool off in the sea.

 Relax on the Cesenatico seafront